10 Things to See and Do in Budapest As a Solo Traveler

 girl walking with fisherman's bastion in background

-There are a few things to note before visiting this incredible city to make your stay easy and seamless.
-For starters, Budapest is split into two different areas – Buda and Pest.
-Separated by the Danube River, but now connected by the Szechenyi Chain Bridge, Buda on the west bank, Pest on the east bank.
-While the city is now collectively known as Budapest, you may still hear people say, “That’s on the Pest side”, or “That’s on the Buda side”.
+One thing you should know before visiting this incredible city is that Budapest is split into two different areas – Buda and Pest.
+Buda (on the west bank) and Pest (on the east bank) are separated by the Danube River, connected by the Szechenyi Chain Bridge.
+While the city is now collectively known as Budapest, you may still hear people say, “that’s on the Pest side”, or “that’s on the Buda side”.
 Buda is generally not as lively as Pest but is where some of the most famous attractions are located.
-Generally, it’s a great area to explore during the daylight hours, while I recommend going out on the Pest side at night and staying on the Pest side.

 Another thing to know is that while English is widely spoken, the main language in the country is Hungarian.
 While you’ll find most menus are translated to English and most locals speak a bit of English, as a solo traveler, it’ll get you far to brush up on a few Hungarian phrases before visiting.